 Any student receiving federal funding who withdraws prior to completing 60% of the term must return the unearned portions of any aid disbursed.
-The applicable returns will be calculated by the school and returned to the proper source within 30 days of the withdrawal according to the following sequence:
+The applicable returns will be calculated by the school and returned to the proper source within 30 days of the withdrawal.
+Aid that must be considered when completing an R2T4 calculation include: